soni1501/Linkedin-Homepage/README.md

 # Linkedin-Homepage
-Linkedin Homepage made from scratch, only by using HTML,CSS
+This is a Linkedin Homepage made from scratch, only by using HTML & CSS.